 Immediate response of electricity generated from renewable sources can rarely be provided because these supplies cannot deliver regular supply to consumption need.
-Greater network load stability is this decentralized production and it requires energy storage, which generally uses lead batteries as apotential solution.
-Lead batteries cannot store large amounts of energy in small volume and also cannot resist high cycling rates.
-Therefore, other types of storage technologies are being developed and applied.
+Greater network load stability is this decentralized production and it needs energy storage, which normally uses lead batteries as a potential solution.
+Lead batteries cannot reserve great quantities of energy in minor volume and also cannot resist high cycling rates.
+Therefore, various different kinds of storage techniques are being created and applied.
 This paper highlights the need of the storage of energy to make the power networks strengthened and to make the load levels maintained.
-Many kind of storage methods are discuesed here among which some are still under the development.
+Many kind of storage methods are discueesd here among which some are still under the development.
 Different techniques of electricity storage and their application are also discussed in this paper.